ozontech/file.d/decoder/readme.md

 + protobuf -- parses protobuf message into event
 + syslog_rfc3164 -- parses syslog-RFC3164 format from log into event (see [RFC3164](https://datatracker.ietf.org/doc/html/rfc3164))
 + syslog_rfc5424 -- parses syslog-RFC5424 format from log into event (see [RFC5424](https://datatracker.ietf.org/doc/html/rfc5424))
++ csv -- parses csv format from log into event

 > Currently `auto` is available only for usage with k8s input plugin.